Vienna as a Living Intellectual Tradition

 Vienna as CONTEXT

-At Villa Steiner, Vienna becomes part of the educational setting, offering spaces and encounters in which questions can be pursued beyond the seminar room.
+At Villa Steiner, Vienna becomes part of the educational setting.
+Offering spaces and encounters in which questions can be pursued beyond the seminar room.

 Teaching and study in Vienna engage its intellectual tradition not only through texts and discussion, but through lived experience—without turning learning into tourism or spectacle.
 Conversations continue outside the classroom: in walks through the city, in coffeehouse discussions, and in encounters with Vienna’s cultural life.